 The change in the structure of the firm’s executive committee means new perspectives in vision and decision-making voices to help determine the future direction of CBM.

-Weaver has served as a member of CBM’s management team since 2011 and is currently director of CBM’s not-for-profit practice.
-He is also a regular presenter, having spoken in the past year alone at the Greater Washington Society of CPAs’ Nonprofit Symposium, and in various areas of interest to not-for-profit organizations including nonprofit accounting standards and the impact of the Tax Cuts and Jobs Act on tax-exempt organizations.
+in addition to his oversight role in the delivery of audit and assurance, tax preparation and advisory services to CBM’s for-profit clients, Weaver is currently director of CBM’s not-for-profit practice.
+He is also a regular presenter, having spoken in the past year at the Greater Washington Society of CPAs’ Nonprofit Symposium on new accounting standards, and has also presented on the impact of the Tax Cuts and Jobs Act.